Learn how to make the juiciest smoked chicken breasts on your Traeger pellet grill!

 - 1 tablespoon Kosher Salt adjust as needed

 - 1 teaspoon Garlic Powder

 - Remove the chicken breasts from their packaging and rinse under cold running water.
 Pay dry with paper towels.8 Chicken Breasts

 Dry Brine Overnight

 - Place the chicken breasts on a wire rack placed on top of a baking sheet.

-- Mix together the 4 Tbsp Kosher salt and 1 Tbsp pepper, or use your favorite BBQ rub, and sprinkle generously over the tops and bottoms of each chicken breast.4 Tbsp Kosher Salt, 1 Tbsp Course Ground Black Pepper, 2 Tbsp Three Little Pigs BBQ Rub or your favorite BBQ rub for chicken or our "In a Pinch" Recipe Below
+- Use your favorite BBQ rub, or our "In a Pinch" recipe above, and sprinkle generously over the tops and bottoms of each chicken breast.2 tablespoon Three Little Pigs BBQ Rub or your favorite BBQ rub for chicken or our "In a Pinch" Recipe Below

 - Place the baking sheet in the refrigerator overnight or for at least 4-6 hours.